RSS

 7. After six-eight weeks your fruits are ready.

-Posted by on November 14, 2011 in Desserts, Sides
+Posted November 14, 2011 by belizecuisine in Desserts, Sides

-Coconut rum w/Hot Chocolate
+Coconut rum w/Hot Chocolate Leave a comment

 The cold season is upon us, folks.
 So, lets stay warm by having some hot chocolate.
 Better yet hot chocolate with a splash of coconut rum.
 Here’s a quick and easy recipe: